-Pursuant to the EFPIA Code of Practice, "each Member Company shall publish a note summarising the methodologies used by it in preparing the disclosures and identifying Transfers of Value for each category".
+Pursuant to Section 3.05. of the EFPIA Disclosure Code, "each Member Company shall publish a note summarising the methodologies used by it in preparing the disclosures and identifying Transfers of Value for each category".

-The present document constitutes this required methodological note, and describes the EFPIA Code of Practice requirements, Ipsen Group considerations, and local considerations due to locally applicable laws and regulations.
+The present document constitutes this required methodological note, and describes the EFPIA Disclosure Code requirements, Ipsen Group considerations, and local considerations due to locally applicable laws and regulations.